neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Parsing Data with Generative AI/README.md

-# Lab 5 - Vertex AI Workbench
+# Lab 3 - Parsing Data with Generative AI

 ## Pandas
 First off, let's fiddle with the data in pandas.
 We're going to use Google Colab to do that.
 Colab is a really light weight way to run a notebook on Google Cloud.
 Click [here](exploring_pandas.ipynb) to get started.